2022 XCO Timetable:

 In line with UCI / BC regulations, lap length for XCO is limited to 6km and where possible forms a cloverleaf shape, giving spectators multiple viewing opportunities.
-Just as important is the target lap time for the leading riders allowing us to hit the optimum winning time, so the hilly course at High Bramley Wood will be shorter than the flatter lap at Cannock to ensure the lap times are the same.
+Just as important is the target lap time for the leading riders allowing us to hit the optimum winning time, so a hilly course will be shorter than a flatter course to ensure the lap times are similar.

 How can I get involved?

 Each round of the Midlands Mtb series is organised by a different local club / team.
 If you’d like to give something back to the sport then get in touch!
 These races are for you – are run by riders like you – and can’t happen without you!